NicoOosterwijk/k8s-rpi/README.md

 If your SSH user on the Raspberry Pi's are not the Raspbian default `pi` user modify `remote_user` in the `ansible.cfg`.

+## Modify the versions in the group_vars all file

+Modify the **all** file to suit the versions being used for the software packages

 ## Confirm Ansible is working with your Raspberry Pi's:

 ```